global-vision-developer/AdminPro/src/README.md

 *   **Fields:**
     *   `email: string` (App user's email)
     *   `displayName: string` (App user's display name, optional)
-    *   `fcmTokens: array<string>` (List of Firebase Cloud Messaging registration tokens for this user's devices.
-Updated by the client app.)
+    *   `fcmTokens: array<string>` (List of Firebase Cloud Messaging (FCM) registration tokens for this user's devices. **Expo Push Tokens (e.g., `ExponentPushToken[...]`) should be stored here by your client application.** The admin panel uses these tokens to send notifications via FCM.
+Your client application should handle updating this array when tokens are refreshed or granted.)
     *   `createdAt: firebase.firestore.Timestamp` (Server timestamp when the app user document was created)
     *   `lastLoginAt: firebase.firestore.Timestamp` (Optional: Server timestamp of the user's last login)